obonniekezia/Data-Portfolio/README.md

 Welcome to my data analysis and data cleaning portfolio.

 I am a Master's student in Econometrics and Statistics at Toulouse School of Economics.
+I want to share some projects in Data analysis and Data Science.
 This repository presents several projects involving:

 - Data cleaning and preprocessing